 According to one of my topographical maps there should be a walking track that closely follows the Uloola Brook, which would be more interesting than the wide firetrail.
 Maybe it’s now overgrown, as it doesn’t appear on any of the track signage.
-Or it might be feasible to walk down Uloola Brook witthout a track – I’ll need to come back and explore this option!
+Or it might be feasible to walk down Uloola Brook without a track – I’ll need to come back and explore this option when I have more time.
 Just before reaching Uloola Falls, the firetrail reaches a lovely elevated toilet that stands above a small clearing like a prominent attraction.
-From this “toilet clearing”, there’s a narrow walking track that heads down, past a long rock overhang, to Uloola Falls.
+From this “toilet clearing”, a narrow walking track heads down to the creek, past a long rock overhang, to Uloola Falls.

 There’s a small pool above the waterfall, which is also a nice spot for a picnic.
 Uloola Falls is also the only place you can camp on this walk – you need to book online (capacity is 18 people).

 There wasn’t much water in the creek, so the falls weren’t very impressive – it would be better after some heavy rain.

 From Uloola Falls, the Karloo Track ascends slightly at first, before descending to Kangaroo Creek.
 This is a nice part of the walk, with the walking track passing some interesting rock formations, gnarled scribbly gums and red gum trees.